tcahan/resume/README.md

   - [ ] Direct contact form with spam protection
   - [ ] Custom domain with TLS

+### Simple Demo Instructions (to be expanded later upon completion)

+1. Clone repository
+2. Open project in Visual Studio
+3. Publish the ResumeDB project to your SQL server of choice (Note that it may be necessary to change the target platfrom from SQL Server 2019 depending on your setup)
+4. Run the ResumeAPI project
+5. Swagger (OpenAPI) will be displayed for testing (endpoint implementation coming soon)

 ---

 # Timothy Cahan